 The net method only records the result of the transaction.
-So if we were to use the net method from the example above, we would simple record in other expenses a debit to accident repairs for $1,000 and a credit to cash for the same amount.
-However, the net method is not sued with unusual transactions.
+Thus, if we were to use the net method from the example above, we would simple record in other expenses a debit to accident repairs for $1,000 and a credit to cash for the same amount.
+However, the net method is not used with unusual transactions.
 It is strictly used with extraordinary events.

 Well the key is the significant amounts of money involved.
 These larger transactions if recorded via the gross method would catch the attention of the reader of financial statements.
-The net method combines both the expense and the revenue and the aggregated value is often a lesser value and its impact on the financial statement is reduced.
+The net method combines both the expense and the revenue; the aggregated value is often a lesser value and its impact on the financial statement is minimized.
 The income statement’s focus is on reporting regular ongoing activities, not extraordinary events.
 Extraordinary events should be viewed as infrequent but significant in value.

 If the gross method is used, the entry would identify $93,000 of insurance proceeds and $107,000 of replacement costs.
 This would indeed catch the eye of the reader of financial statements and shift their focus from regular business operations to something that has nothing to do with the business day to day operations.

-I encourage bookkeepers to record the details of extraordinary events in a spreadsheet.
+The best method for bookkeepers is to record the details of extraordinary events in a spreadsheet.
 There should be one tab for each event.